Perspective | A Virginia boy’s battle with diabetes has shaped his life — and sent him to the White House

 Of course the White House invited him over after delivering that gut-punch line.

 “There were so many people,” Joshua said from the back seat of his parents’ car, as they drove back home to Midlothian, a suburb of Richmond that was originally settled as a coal town.
-“There were at least 10 cameras on me and I was like, Oh my God!
+“There were at least 10 cameras on me, and I was like, Oh, my God!
 What am I going to do?
 I’m going to die!”

 But mom prepared him well.